There is a common assumption in the fitness industry that more is better and never is this truer than when you’re trying to get abs;

 A strong core is not only important for a well-developed set of abs, but it also contributes to good posture, injury prevention, better strength, mobility and the transferal of force.

 Your core is made up of;

 With the addition of the spinal erectors and multifidus which are both are located on the back of the body and assist with spine stabilisation and straightening and rotation of the back.
 You could also include the hip flexors and glutes here too.

 It’s for this reason you want to train more than just your visible six-pack muscle and train the entirety of your core.
 Let’s look at how you might bring it all together in a well-rounded ab workout.

 Aim to do 3 rounds in total with 60 seconds rest between rounds.
-Prioritise good form even if it means you get less reps and try not to use momentum at all.
+Prioritise good form even if it means you get fewer reps and try not to use momentum at all.

 If it’s too easy then you can either add more reps or introduce weight to the exercises.

 Remember a core workout doesn’t need to be long to be effective.
 Instead, you want to train all areas of the core and focus on good form and stability throughout.

 Whilst this isn’t your typical ‘best abs exercise’ article, the principles are important if you want to achieve a toned set of abdominal muscles.